 There are two types of window panels: those that hang to (or just below) the windowsill and those that hang to the floor.

 Shorter curtains make a formal room more casual.
 Measure from the top of the window mount (A, B, C) to the sill (C) or just below the sill (D).

 Floor-length curtains lend presence to a small window.
 Measure from the top of the window mount (A, B) to the floor (E).

-If you are installing a Roman shade, remember that the mounting rod is 1 3/8" wider than the fabric.
-When measuring, add 1 3/8" to overall width of shade to ensure it will fit inside the window frame.
-For example, a 22" roller shade measures 23 3/8" with mounting hardware.
+If you are installing a Roman shade, remember that the mounting rod is 1 3/8 inches wider than the fabric.
+When measuring, add 1 3/8 inches to the overall width of shade to ensure it will fit inside the window frame.
+For example, a 22-inch roller shade measures 23 3/8 inches with mounting hardware.